-(Make two (2) Additional Copies\)
+(Make two (2) Additional Copies)

-(Ask the student to initial each point after it is explained) I, \\\\\\, recognize that I have chemical dependency issues, and agree to abide by the following conditions for continuance in the nursing program.
-I agree to abstain from alcohol and all other mind or mood altering and/or potentially addicting drugs.
-In the event such medications may be needed as a legitimate part of my medical treatment.
-I agree to provide the dean or the dean's substance abuse designee, the Substance Abuse Committee and my current faculty members with a letter from the health care provider, the name of the medication and the reason the medication is prescribed.
-I agree to inform my treatment addiction specialist (whose name is ), of the conditions of this agreement and request that she/he not prescribe any mood altering, potentially addictive drugs, including of the above medication for me unless there is no reasonable alternative medically.
-Should any of these medications be prescribed by health care practitioner, I will request that she/he inform the dean, or the dean's substance abuse designee, and the Substance Abuse Committee in writing.
-I gave my addiction specialist the authorization to release information to the Substance Abuse Committee to the extent necessary to monitor my compliance with this agreement.
-I agree to comply with my treatment plan for chemical dependency as defined by/with my addiction specialist.
-I further agree to provide the Substance Abuse Committee with a copy of the treatment plan and any changes in my treatment plan.
-I agree to be financially responsible for all costs associated with my treatment in order to stay in compliance with the agreement.
-I agree to submit to the Substance Abuse Committee, in writing every other month, reports from my addiction specialist of my progress in treatment.
-The first report is due \\\\

-I agree to submit to random urine or blood drug/alcohol screens as requested by the Substance Abuse Committee and am responsible for all fees incurred.
-I understand that a positive screen for drug/alcohol, except those drugs which I have been legitimately prescribed by my health care practitioner, may be grounds for dismissal from the Edson College of Nursing and Health Innovation, Arizona State University.

-A review of this Memorandum of Agreement will occur at one year and when either party requests it.
+(Ask the student to initial each point after it is is explained) I, , recognize that I have chemical e following conditions for continuance in the I agree to abstain from alcohol and all other addicting drugs.
+In the event such medication medical treatment, I agree to provide the deathe Substance Abuse Committee and my curn health care provider, the name of the medical prescribed.
+I agree to inform my treatment addiction specified. ns may be needed as a legitimate part of my an or the dean's substance abuse designee, rent faculty members with a letter from the ation and the reason the medication is and request that she/he not prescribe any cluding of the above medication for me unless Should any of these medications be request that she/he inform the dean, or the abstance Abuse Committee in writing.
+I gave release information to the Substance Abuse or my compliance with this agreement.
+It chemical dependency as defined by/with my de the Substance Abuse Committee with a in my treatment plan. positive screen for drug/alcohol, except thos prescribed by my health care practitioner, m College of Nursing and Health Innovation, Ar sible for all fees incurred.
+I understand that a see drugs which I have been legitimately ay be grounds for dismissal from the Edson rizona State University.
+To will occur at one year and when either party we access to controlled substances while

-I understand that I will not administer or have access to controlled substances while under treatment or adhering to this agreement.